-Bring back your love of Tetris with this DIY bookshelf project!
+Now you can bring back your love of that game with this DIY bookshelf project!

 This Tetris DVD/bookcase is a clever bookshelf idea that lets you configure its blocks into various ways.
 It all depends on the space that you have!